 There's a mystique that surrounds handpoke tattoos.
-For one, many handpoke artists are hobby tattooists, doing handpoke work on the side—their flash appointments, limited availability, and spur-of-the-moment nature have led to a (growing) niche within the world of tattoos.
+For one, many handpoke artists are hobby tattooists, doing handpoke work on the side—their flash appointments, limited availability, and spur-of-the-moment nature have led to a growing fan group within the world of tattoos.
 But the other thing that makes them so appealing: It's a form of tattooing that's been around for ever, really.
 Essentially, it's the original method of tattooing.
 So even if it feels "trendy"—a trend, this is certainly not.

 The DIY aspect of stick and poke is what's concerning.
-Videos like this one, with more than 3 million views, give people an understanding of how to do stick and poke on their own—but it's a process that can go horribly wrong according to New York City holistic dermatologist Cybele Fishman.
+Videos showing at home versions that have garnered more than than 3 million views, give people an understanding of how to do stick and poke on their own—but it's a process that can go horribly wrong according to New York City holistic dermatologist Cybele Fishman.
 M.D.
 "Unhygienic tattooing can lead to really bad infections with fungus, gram-negative bacteria, gram-positive bacteria, and organisms called atypical mycobacteria.
 Some of the latter require months of oral antibiotics and sometimes IV antibiotics," said Fishman, which is obviously something we want to avoid in the name of good gut health.
 To be sure, this can happen with a botched gun tattoo as well.

 Let's be clear, we love tattoos and agree they are beautiful and can be a meaningful addition that brings joy and personality.
 Here's how to make sure they're safe:

 - Make sure your handpoke tattoo artist is licensed.
 Requirements for this vary by state and even by city.
 In New York City, for example, tattoo artists are required to take a three-hour course on hygiene and pass a related exam in order to get licensed.

 - Choose black vegan ink, and ask about other clean color options for colors.